-A disk drive system controller, generally indicated by 35 the reference numeral 10 and having a system control architecture consistent with the principals of the present invention, is shown in FIG. 1.
-The preferred embodiments of the present invention utilize the system controller 10 to operate a rotating data storage media, such as a plated magnetic disk 12, driven by a DC, commutatorless spin motor 14, and to control an actuator 16 for the proper positioning of an arm 18 and one or more heads 20 so that data may be written to or read from a selected concentric track provided on the magnetic surface of the disk 12 for the storage of data.
-The mechanical structure, mechanical support and electromechanical operation of the rotating media 12, DC spin motor 14 and actuator assembly 16, 18, 20 is described in detail in the related applications Disk Drive Architecture, Actuator for Disk Drive and Latch Mechanism for Disk Drives noted above as related applications.
+A disk drive system controller, generally indicated by the 25 reference numeral 10 and having a system control architecture consistent with the principals of the present invention, is shown in FIG. 1.
+The preferred embodiments of the present invention utilize the system controller 10 to operate a rotating data storage media, such as a plated magnetic disk 12, driven by DC, commutatorless spin motor 14, and to control an actuator 16 for the proper positioning of an arm 18 and one or more heads 20 so that data may be written to or read from a selected concentric track provided on the magnetic surface of the disk 12 for the storage of data.
+The 35 mechanical structure, mechanical support and electromechanical operation of the rotating media 12, DC spin motor 14 and actuator assembly 16, 18, 20 is described in detail in the related applications DISK DRIVE ARCHITECTURE, ACTUATOR FOR DISK DRIVE and LATCH MECHApreferred for use in conjunction with the present invention; 40 NISM FOR DISK DRIVES noted above or related applications.
 These applications and the subject matter contained therein are hereby incorporated by reference.
-The distinctive mechanical and electromechanical aspects of the preferred embodiments of the present invention are the use of an essentially flat baseplate for the mounting of spin motor and actuator assemblies.
+The distinctive mechanical and electromechanical aspects of the preferred embodiments of the present invention are the use of an 45 essentially flat baseplate for the mounting of spin motor and actuator assemblies.
 The baseplate is flexibly attached to a faceplate.
 A cover encloses the baseplate and assemblies and is sealed to the faceplate.
-The spin motor assembly includes the spin motor 14 and one or more hard disk plates as the rotating media 12.
-The hard disk plates employ a plated magnetic layer on a 95 millimeter diameter substrate (a so-called 3.5 inch disk) to record concentric data tracks on both disk surfaces having, in alternate embodiments, 27 and 33 sectors per track to obtain data rates of eight and ten megabits per second, respectively at a disk spin speed of 3600 revolutions per minute.
+The spin motor assembly included the spin motor 14 and one or more hard disk plates as the rotating media 12.
+The hard disk plates employ a plated 50 magnetic layer on a 95 millimeter diameter substrate (a so-called 3.5 inch disk) to record concentric data tracks on both disk surfaces having, in alternate embodiments, 27 and 33 sectors per track to obtain data rates of eight and ten megabits per second, respectively at a disk spin speed of 3600 revolutions per minute.
 Each track sector is formatted to provide embedded servo information and a data storage capacity of 512 bytes of data.
 All of the disk surfaces are available for the recording of data due to the use of the embedded servo information.
-Using two to eight surfaces, formatted data storage capacities of 20 to 5 over 100 megabytes can be readily achieved within a 3.5 inch, half-height form factor.
-Finally, due to the minimum rotating mass, and therefore reduced bearing friction, an efficient actuator voice coil driver and the minimal system controller electronics, the total power disa-10 pation of the preferred embodiments is less than about 7.7 watts, and more typically about 5 watts.
+Using two to eight surfaces, 60 formatted data storage capacities of 20 to over 100 megabytes can be readily achieved within a 3.5 inch, half-height form factor.
+Finally, due to the minimum rotating mass, and therefore reduced bearing friction, an efficient actuator voice coil driver and the minimal system controller electronics, the total power dissipation of the preferred embodiments is less than 7.7 watts, and more typically about 5 watts.